A man, his head partially in frame, sits at a desk and fills out a form. A woman sits next to him and in front of a laptop, watching him with a smile.

 Select a board of directors

-It’s a good idea to look for individuals that have some experience serving on a board of directors.
+It’s a good idea to look for individuals who have some experience serving on a board of directors.
 In particular, they need to understand that the board provides governance but doesn’t manage the nonprofit.

 [Read more: How to Join the Board of a Nonprofit]